-The Howard County Housing Commission is a Section 8 and Public Housing Public Housing Agency in Columbia, Maryland.
+Howard County Housing Commission is a Public Housing Agency in Columbia, Maryland that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 The following is a summary of the types of vouchers managed and the monthly costs of each: